 - Sports or play materials including swimming things, as we have lakes nearby

 I have usually got some spare work clothes, extra jumpers and such-like if you need them.

-If you have unwanted equipment you would like to contribute, we can generally make good use of bedding, blankets, pillows, sleeping bags, cloth, cushions; tents, mats, carpets, bikes; gardening tools.
+If you have unwanted equipment you would like to contribute, we can generally make good use of bedding, blankets, pillows, sleeping bags, cloth, cushions; tents, mats, carpets, bikes; gardening, masonry or woodworking tools.

 If you have special needs of any kind, let me know and I'll do what I can.